 Sales of a substantial number of shares of our common stock in the public market could occur at any time.
 These sales, or the perception in the market that the holders of a large number of shares intend to sell shares, could reduce the market price of our common stock.
-As of September 30, 2013, after giving effect to the issuance of 427,283 shares of our common stock upon the exercise of stock options, which shares will be sold by a selling stockholder in this offering, approximately 26,402,092 shares of our common stock were outstanding, and after giving effect to the sale of the shares by the selling stockholders, approximately 12,449,849 of such shares are currently restricted as a result of securities laws or lock-up agreements, but will be available for resale in the public market as described below.
-As a result of the 90-day lock-up agreements between the underwriters for this offering and the selling stockholders and the provisions of Rule 144 under the Securities Act, or Rule 144, and Rule 701 under the Securities Act of 1933, as amended, or the Securities
+As of September 30, 2013, after giving effect to the sale of shares pursuant to this offering, approximately shares of our common stock were outstanding, and after giving effect to the sale of the shares by the selling stockholders, approximately of such shares are currently restricted as a result of securities laws or lock-up agreements, but will be available for resale in the public market as described below.
+As a result of the 90-day lock-up agreements between the underwriters for this offering and the selling stockholders and the provisions of Rule 144 under the Securities Act, or Rule 144, and Rule 701 under the Securities Act of 1933, as amended, or the Securities Act, or Rule 701, the shares of our common stock that will be available for sale in the public market are as follows:

-Act, or Rule 701, the shares of our common stock that will be available for sale in the public market are as follows:
+• shares will be eligible for sale under Rule 144 or Rule 701 upon the expiration of the lock-up agreements without regard to volume limitations, manner of sale requirements or other restrictions, unless extended for up to a specified number of additional days as required under the lock-up agreements;

-- 772,825 shares will be eligible for sale under Rule 144 or Rule 701 upon the expiration of the lock-up agreements without regard to volume limitations, manner of sale requirements or other restrictions, unless extended for up to a specified number of additional days as required under the lock-up agreements; - 11,677,024 shares will be eligible for sale under Rule 144 upon the expiration of the lock-up agreements, subject to volume limitations, manner of sale requirements and other restrictions, unless extended for up to a specified number of additional days as required under the lock-up agreements; and - 1,990,795 shares will be eligible for sale, upon the exercise of vested options, restricted stock units and warrants (based on the number of shares subject to options and warrants outstanding as of September 30, 2013), upon the expiration of the various lock-up agreements, unless extended for up to a specified number of additional days as required under the lock-up agreements.
+- shares will be eligible for sale under Rule 144 upon the expiration of the lock-up agreements, subject to volume limitations, manner of sale requirements and other restrictions, unless extended for up to a specified number of additional days as required under the lock-up agreements; and - shares will be eligible for sale, upon the exercise of vested options, restricted stock units and warrants (based on the number of shares subject to options and warrants outstanding as of September 30, 2013), upon the expiration of the various lock-up agreements, unless extended for up to a specified number of additional days as required under the lock-up agreements.

-Moreover, after giving effect to the sale of the shares by the selling stockholders in this offering, the holders of up to approximately 15,199,074 shares of common stock (including shares of our common stock issuable upon the exercise of outstanding warrants) will have rights, subject to some conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.
+Moreover, after giving effect to the sale of the shares by the selling stockholders in this offering, the holders of up to approximately shares of common stock (including shares of our common stock issuable upon the exercise of outstanding warrants) will have rights, subject to some conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.
 We also registered all shares of common stock that we may issue under our equity compensation plans.
 These shares can be freely sold in the public market upon issuance, subject to the lock-up agreements between the underwriters for this offering and certain of our security holders and our window period and insider trading policies, if applicable.